paperManu/splash/README.md

     splash --help

+It is also possible to create an app bundle automatically, the resulting bundle will be placed in the 'osx' subdirectory:

+    ./build_osx.sh

 Remember that it is a very early port to OSX.
 Please report any issue you encounter!

 <a name="architecture"/></a>